Constraints on the transition redshift from the calibrated Gamma-ray Burst $E_{\rm p}$-$E_{\rm iso}$ correlation: Experimental constraints

 In view of the results displayed in Fig.~\ref{fig:Bez} and summarized in Table~\ref{tab:Bez}, it is clear that the $1000$ mock OHD data well reproduce the results obtained from the $32$ real measurements, of course with greater accuracy.
-Therefore, we decided to calibrate GRBs using the the $1000$ mock OHD measurements.
+Therefore, for comparison, we decided to calibrate GRBs using the real $32$ and the mock $1000$ OHD.

 We performed MCMC fits, working out the Metropolis-Hastings algorithm and using the DHE and the DDPE methods outlined in Sec.~\ref{sec:3}, by means of a modified free available \texttt{Wolfram Mathematica} code \citep{codice}.
 The results summarized in Table ~\ref{tab:fits} are displayed in the contour plots of Figs.~\ref{fig:Bez_cont2}--\ref{fig:Bez_cont3}.
+In Table ~\ref{tab:zbins} we also checked and verified the stability of the correlation and cosmological parameters in different redshift bins containing roughly the same number of GRBs.

+MCMC joint calibration and cosmological fits lead to best-fit parameters (and associated errors) that are insensitive to the OHD data sets employed for calibrating $E_{\rm p}$--$E_{\rm iso}$ data.
+This seems quite unexpected, because the $1000$ mock OHD data provide a more accurate reconstruction of $H(z)$, compared to that from the $32$ real measurements.
+However, this is reasonable if one keeps in mind that, among the cosmological probes considered in the MCMC fits, GRBs are the ones with the largest errors, therefore, their weight in determining the best-fit results is certainly minor with respect to SNe Ia and BAO data.
+This situation is more accentuated by the calibration procedure, because GRB errors become even larger due to OHD uncertainties that propagate via $d_{\rm cal}(z)$.

+Nonetheless, the insensitivity to OHD measurements is only apparent because the values of $h_0$ we have found from our MCMC fits (see Table~\ref{tab:fits}) are consistent with those got from OHD (see $\alpha_0$ in Table~\ref{tab:Bez}), which are incorporated in the GRB calibrated data\footnote{The intercept parameter $b$ of the $E_{\rm p}$--$E_{\rm iso}$ relation degenerates with $h_0$.
+However, once calibrated via OHD, this degeneracy no longer holds and the joint fit with BAO data enables to get constraints on $h_0$.}, and BAO \citep{2019JCAP...10..044C}.

+Finally, we notice that the estimates of $z_{\rm tr}$ obtained with the DHE method (see Table~\ref{tab:fits}) are in agreement with the corresponding ones obtained directly from the $H_2(z)$ functions of the real $32$ and the $1000$ mock OHD measurements (see Table~\ref{tab:Bez}).
+Contrary, this is not verified for the DDPE method, which provides larger and inconsistent values of $z_{\rm tr}$.